GautamDeepak/EMM/EMM_Prac_10.md

 style: {padding: '1px', position: 'bottom-center'}
 });

-// Step 5: Add the elements in order - Title first, followed by the max value, color thumbnail next and the min value last.
+// Step 5: Add the elements in order - Title first, followed by the max value, colour thumbnail next and the min value last.

 // add the title to the panel
 legend.add(legendTitle);